Inequality in the Age of Pseudonymity: Reasoning About Hidden Economies

-We consider the problem of measuring the inequality of an economy characterized by a disconnect between its underlying hidden distribution of wealth among real actors, and its observable wealth distribution.
-The two may differ as actors can report wealth using Sybil identities under false names.
+We consider the problem of measuring the inequality of an economy characterized by a disconnect between its underlying hidden wealth distribution among real actors and its observable distribution, as actors can report wealth using Sybil identities under false names.